A Guide to Stepping Up Your Sock Game

 If you’re really looking to mix things up downstairs, there is one way to wear multiple colors.
 Bring a pattern into play.
 Patterns can be tricky to pull off, but when done well – the payoff can be huge.

 Now that you know what to look for in a well-made pair of socks, you’ve considered the different style options and you’re ready to fill your sock drawer with a killer collection, you may be tempted to order up 15 brand new pairs at once.
 Not so fast.
 Before you’re ready to fill your sock drawer with a killer collection, get to know what’s most comfortable for you first.
-Experiment with a few different brands and options (we like Bresciani and Falke for a good combination of construction and style) and figure out what works for you.
+Experiment with a few different brands and options (we like Bresciani, Falke and Mack Weldon for a good combination of construction and style) and figure out what works for you.
 Once you find the type of socks that feel best on you, the sky (well, technically somewhere around the top of your calf) is the limit.

 How are you adding to your sock wardrobe this fall?
 Leave a comment below.